-Pay particular attention to what happens to your resume!
+Pay particular attention to what happens to your resume -- who has access!

 Some alleged job sites seem to exist only to collect your contact information (e-mail address, home address, phone number, etc.) so that they can sell the information to companies that will bombard you with advertising or worse.
 You provide a lot of very personal information to job sites, and you need to know how it will be used.

-Do not assume that a TRUSTe, BBBonline, or other "privacy seal" program ensures that your privacy is protected!!
+Do not assume that a BBBonline or other "privacy seal" program ensures that your privacy is protected!
 I have seen sites that fake their authorization to use the seal.

-You must verify the seal before you trust it.
+You must verify the seals before you trust any of them.
 Click on the seal, and the link should take you to a page on the privacy seal organization's website that is specifically about the job site displaying the seal you just clicked.
-So, if you clicked on a link on the privacy seal displayed on JoesGreatNewJobSite.com, the page should have information specifically about JoesGreatJobSite.com.
+So, if you clicked on a link on the privacy seal displayed on JoesGreatJobSite.com, the page should have information specifically about JoesGreatJobSite.com.

 Don't be impressed by (or use) a website that offers employers "free access" to resumes!
 That free access is an invitation to scammers and less ethical marketers to collect your personal information for their own use.
 It may be good for them, but it's not good for you!